Watcher Alerts

 • read-only: Login access, including most show commands.

-Note: The admin and recovery user accounts cannot be authenticated remotely using TACACS.
-These accounts are always authenticated locally to prevent administrative access from being lost in case a remote AAA server is unavailable.
+Note: You cannot authenticate the admin and recovery user accounts remotely using TACACS.
+Always authenticate these accounts locally to prevent administrative access from being lost in case a remote AAA server is unavailable.

 The admin group provides complete access to all network resources, while the read-only group provides read-only access to all network resources.